 Start by purchasing your tickets as far in advance as possible.
 Pre-arranged family tours (including interactive iPads) are available and highly encouraged as the kids will be more engaged in the history of the Colosseum.
 At a minimum, purchase an audio tour.

-Activities in Rome with kids – climb St Peter’s Basilica
+Rome with kids – Vatican and St Peter’s Basilica

 by Ania of The Travelling Twins